 Like cockroaches, silverfish are nocturnal and will avoid contact with you and your family by only being out in the dark of night.
 They also tend to flee from light, and you’ll find them more often in places that aren’t busy or frequented by people.

 In the wild, silverfish are scavengers of plant material.
 Like termites, they are one of few animals that can digest cellulose, a tough molecular component of plant cells.
 They are especially fond of sugary compounds like starches.
 Indoors, silverfish may eat starch-based adhesives and glues used in books and envelopes.

 In fact, finding these little guys in piled of old books is not uncommon, and they can go as far as eating parts of individual pages if given enough years.
 Generally, though, their ability to damage property is very limited and their shyness means that you’ll only run into them in places you never go.

 If you take that book off the shelf every now and then, it will likely be safe from them.
 Silverfish can’t bite or sting, despite their three long “tails”.
 Nor do they have any toxic or poisonous compounds in their bodies.
 They aren’t a danger to anyone in your home who isn’t made of sugar.

 Bottom line — silverfish are weird and cute and prehistoric.
 They are unlikely to bother anyone and can’t do a lot of harm.
 However, they aren’t doing much to help around the house, either. ,

 Guest rating: harmless

 I hope this post helped allay some fears and spark your interest in the wondrous world of arthropods.
-If you’ve got questions about other house guests, drop a comment or send me a message here or on social media.
+If you’ve got questions about other house guests, drop a comment or send me a message via the contact page on social media.
 And be sure to check out Part 2 and Part 3 of this blog mini-series when they’re available.